trozware/troznet/_posts/2012-05-08-manreader.md

 ---

+##### Man Reader version 1.6 changes:
+  * Much improved searching for available man pages, including permissions fix for some pages.
+  * Fixed error with new search term being over-written.
+  * Sand-boxed version now works just as well as the non-sand-boxed so please switch back to this version.

 ##### Man Reader version 1.5 changes:
   * Much improved searching for available man pages.
   * Sand-boxed version now works just as well as the non-sand-boxed.